pablopapes/go-public-ip-cloudflare/README.md

 # go-public-ip-cloudflare
-Update DNS with your public IP address using Cloudflare API
+Update Cloudflare DNS with your public IP address using Cloudflare API

 ## Usage
 1. Create a Cloudflare account and get your API key and Zone ID